stagedml/stagedml/README.md

-Stagedml
+StagedML
 ========

-Stagedml brings manageability into Deep Learning by applying [Nix](https://nixos.org/nix) ideas of software deployment to the domain of ML model libraries.
-The project is currenlty focused on NLP models which often requre complex pre-processing and long training.
+StagedML brings manageability into Deep Learning by applying [Nix](https://nixos.org/nix) ideas of software deployment to the domain of ML model libraries.
+The project is currenlty focused on NLP models which often require complex pre-processing and long training.
 StagedML uses minimalistic immutable data engine named [Pylightnix](https://github.com/stagedml/pylightnix).